tyler-technologies-oss/forge-cli/README.md

 # Forge CLI

-The Forge command line interface is a utility for building, managing, and deploying projects built as native Web Components.
+The Forge CLI is a utility for building and managing native Web Component libraries that follow the Forge project structure.

-This utility can be used to scaffold new projects and components, as well as build and publish Web Components libraries to npm.
+This utility can be used to scaffold new projects and components, as well as build and publish Forge Web Components libraries to npm.

 ## Usage